cameron-rowe/unity-vrpn/README.md

 ```
 Button and analog bindings for the WiiMote controller for VRPN can be found at https://github.com/vrpn/vrpn/blob/master/vrpn_WiiMote.h

-To access SixDOF information and button values, see the `ExampleInputScript`.
+To access SixDOF information as well as button and analog values, see the `ExampleInputScript`.
 The code for this class is pasted below.

 ```csharp
 using UnityEngine;